gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

 >Note: Typically you login as a human user, not as a service account.
 You would normally create additional human users in gSuite.
 Unfortunately, adding human users is out of scope for this workshop.

-1. Create a service account in the new workspace
+1. Create a service account in the new workspace.

     ```shell
     kubectl create serviceaccount workshop-user --namespace workshop
     ```

 1. Set up authentication for `kubectl` with the service account.
-You will use the context `gke-workshop` for normal operations and `limited` for operations as `workshop-user`
+You will use the context `gke-workshop` for normal operations and `limited` for operations as `workshop-user`.

     ```shell
     kubectl config set-credentials workshop-user --token=$(kubectl get secret $(kubectl get secret -n workshop | grep workshop-user-token | cut -f 1 -d " ") -n=workshop -o jsonpath={.data.token} | base64 --decode)
     ```

-1. Edit `~/.kube/config`
+1. Edit `~/.kube/config`.

-   1. Duplicate the context section, name the new context "limited"
+   1. Duplicate the context section, name the new context `limited`.

-   1. Rename the original context `gke-workshop`
+   1. Rename the original context `gke-workshop`.

-   1. Add `namespace: workshop` On the second context
+   1. Add `namespace: workshop` On the second context.

-   1. Change the user to `workshop-user` on the second context
+   1. Change the user to `workshop-user` on the second context.

-   1. Set `current-context: gke-workshop`
+   1. Set `current-context: gke-workshop`.

    It should look like this: